rails/rails/guides/source/engines.md

 This helps prevent conflicts with any other engine or application that may have a post resource as well.

-Finally, two files that are the assets for this resource are generated, `app/assets/javascripts/blorgh/posts.js` and `app/assets/stylesheets/blorgh/posts.css`.
+Finally, the assets for this resource are generated in two files: `app/assets/javascripts/blorgh/posts.js` and `app/assets/stylesheets/blorgh/posts.css`.
 You'll see how to use these a little later.

-By default, the scaffold styling is not applied to the engine as the engine's layout file, `app/views/layouts/blorgh/application.html.erb` doesn't load it.
-To make this apply, insert this line into the `<head>` tag of this layout:
+By default, the scaffold styling is not applied to the engine because the engine's layout file, `app/views/layouts/blorgh/application.html.erb`, doesn't load it.
+To make the scaffold styling apply, insert this line into the `<head>` tag of this layout:

 ```erb
 <%= stylesheet_link_tag "scaffold" %>